aridoza/foundational-java/functional-programming-lesson/01-lambda-expressions/README.md

 ![](./LambdaSyntax.png)

-A lambda expression is an anonymous function with a concise functional syntax that's used for writing anonymous methods.
+A **lambda expression** is an anonymous function with a concise functional syntax that's used for writing anonymous methods.
 Lambda expressions are similar to anonymous classes in that they enable you to express functionality as data — for example, to pass functionality into a method as a parameter.
 But where anonymous classes require a lot of boilerplate code to set up the class, lambda expressions provide a concise syntax specifically for expressing code as data.

 A lambda expression consists of the following:
 - A comma-separated collection of formal parameters enclosed in parentheses.
 - Followed by an arrow `->`.
 - Followed by the body, consisting of either a single expression or a statement block.

 You may — but are not required to — specify the data type of the parameters in a lambda expression, and where there's no ambiguity, they're usually omitted for brevity.
-In addition, you may omit the parentheses around the parameter list, provided there's exactly one parameter.
+Additionally, you may omit the parentheses around the parameter list, provided there's exactly one parameter.

-Finally, if the body consists of more than one statement, it must be enclosed in squiggly brackets.
-However, if it consists of exactly one statement, the brackets may be omitted, in which case the `return` keyword must also be omitted, as well as the semicolon at the end of the lambda expression.
+Finally, if the body consists of more than one statement, it must be enclosed in curly braces.
+However, if it consists of exactly one statement, the braces may be omitted, in which case the `return` keyword must also be omitted, as well as the semicolon at the end of the lambda expression.

 **Example:**